simon-ami/win-cli-mcp-server/README.md

 ## Security Considerations

-- Commands containing blocked terms are rejected
+- Commands are blocked based on executable names and full paths
+- Case-insensitive blocking: "DEL.EXE", "del.cmd", etc.
+- Smart path parsing prevents bypassing blocks with alternate paths
+- Command contents are analyzed to avoid false positives (e.g., "warm_dir" is allowed even if "rm" is blocked)
 - Potentially dangerous command arguments are blocked
 - Command injection protection can be enabled or disabled
 - Working directories are validated against allowed paths